NetApp/trident/docs/docker/known-issues.rst

 #.
 Because Docker Swarm does not orchestrate volume creation across multiple nodes, only the ontap-nas and ontap-san
    drivers will work in Swarm.

+#.
+If a FlexGroup is in the process of being provisioned, ONTAP will not provision a second FlexGroup if the second
+   FlexGroup has one or more aggregates in common with the FlexGroup being provisioned.